Wrap it Up | How to Wrap Your Hands for Boxing

-Read on if you want to learn more about the type of pressure your hands are experiencing, the best way to mitigate injuries, and how to properly wrap your hands before you box.
+Read on if you want to learn more about the type of pressure your hands are experiencing, the best way to mitigate injuries, and how to wrap your hands for boxing.

 Beyond the simple force you’re applying to your knuckles, hands, and wrists, you’re also getting an additional aspect of angle and torque applied to your fists.
 There are many variables, both environmental and conditional, that affect the type of pressure you’re experiencing, including:

 You may have noticed that each coach at Gloveworx wraps hands a little differently.
-There are many ways to wrap hands, but the fundamental principle that each coach keeps in mind is that we need to protect the knuckles and the wrist from injury.
+There are many ways to wrap hands for boxing, but the fundamental principle that each coach keeps in mind is that we need to protect the knuckles and the wrist from injury.